DaedalicEntertainment/qt-coding-conventions/README.md

           void setDirty(bool b);
           bool isDirty() const;

-6.3.
+6.3. __DO__ begin names of slots that are connected to signals with `on`.

+6.4.
 Don't add a space between function name and parameter list:

       // Wrong:
       void setColor (const QColor& c);